chef/automate/components/docs-chef-io/content/automate/data_collection.md

 This step sets up data collection from a standalone Chef Infra Server deployed with the Chef Automate Installer to a separate Chef Automate server.

-Open the config.toml and include the external automate configuration settings
+Open the `config.toml` file and include the external automate configuration settings:

 ```toml
 [global.v1.external.automate]